The Black Stallion (film)

 The Black Stallion is a 1979 American adventure film based on the 1941 classic children's novel of the same name by Walter Farley.
 The film starts in 1946, five years after the book was published.
 It tells the story of Alec Ramsey, a boy who is shipwrecked on a deserted island with a wild Arabian stallion that he befriends.
 After being rescued, they are set on entering a race challenging two champion horses.

-The film is adapted by Melissa Mathison, Jeanne Rosenberg, and William D. Wittliff.
+The film was adapted by Melissa Mathison, Jeanne Rosenberg, and William D. Wittliff.
 It was directed by Carroll Ballard in his feature directional debut and stars Kelly Reno in his film debut, Teri Garr, Hoyt Axton, Michael Higgins and Mickey Rooney with the Arabian horse Cass Ole playing the eponymous Black Stallion.
 The film features music by Carmine Coppola, the father of Hollywood producer Francis Ford Coppola, who is credited as executive producer.

-In 2002, The Black Stallion was included in the annual selection of 25 motion pictures for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 2002, The Black Stallion was selected for preservation in the United States National Film Registry by the Library of Congress, being deemed "culturally, historically, or aesthetically significant".

 Plot

-In 1946, Alec Ramsey is travelling by steamer off the coast of North Africa, where he sees a wild black stallion being forced onto the boat.
+In 1946, preteen Alec Ramsey is travelling by steamer off the coast of North Africa, where he sees a wild black stallion being forced onto the boat.
 Captivated, Alec sneaks to the horse's stall to feed him some sugar cubes, but he is caught by the horse's supposed owner, who tells him in Arabic to stay away from Shetan.

-Later, his father shows Alec his winnings from a card game and gives him a pocket knife and a small statue of Bucephalus, telling the story of how Alexander the Great became Bucephalus's master.
+Later, his father shows Alec his winnings from a card game and gives him a pocketknife and a small statue of Bucephalus, telling the story of how Alexander the Great became Bucephalus's master.
 Later that night, Alec is thrown out of his bunk during a storm.
 The ship is engulfed in flames and is sinking.
 In the chaos, Alec makes his way to the black stallion and frees him.
 The horse then jumps into the sea.
 Alec is thrown overboard by the waves and grabs the ropes of the stallion's restraints just as the ship explodes, rendering him unconscious.

-Alec wakes on the shore of a deserted island and starts to explore.
-He finds the stallion caught in his restraints.
-With his knife, Alec frees the stallion again.
+Alec wakes on the shore of a deserted island and finds the stallion caught in his restraints.
+With his knife, he frees the stallion again and names him The Black.
 As Alec suddenly faces a cobra, The Black kills the snake, only to run off.

-Alec decides to get closer to the horse and offers him some seaweed.
+Alec decides to get closer to The Black and offers him some seaweed.
 The hungry stallion eventually finds himself unable to resist, and the bond between them is sealed.
-After many failed attempts, Alec rides the stallion, and they travel the beaches, united as one.
+After many failed attempts, Alec rides The Black, and they travel the beaches.
 One day, a fishing ship arrives, rescuing the two.